Methods of finding Inverse of a matrix:

 Step 1: Reduce Non-Exact DE to Exact DE using Integrating Factor (I.F)

-2: Solve the Exact DE.
+Step 2: Solve the Exact DE.
 Solution is of the form

 Type |